OpenFunction/OpenFunction/README.md

 }
 ```

-[Function ingress](docs/concepts/Components.md#domain) defines an unified entry point for a sync function with which you can use to access a sync function without [configuring LB for knative](https://github.com/OpenFunction/samples/tree/main/functions/Knative/hello-world-go) like below:
+[Function ingress](docs/concepts/Components.md#domain) defines a unified entry point for a synchronous function.
+You can use it as in below format to access a synchronous function without [configuring LB for Knative](https://github.com/OpenFunction/samples/tree/main/functions/Knative/hello-world-go).

 ```bash
 curl http://<domain-name>.<domain-namespace>/<function-namespace>/<function-name>
 ```

-And an async function example:
+Here is an example of asynchronous function:

-> This function will receive a greeting message and then send it to "another-target".
+> This function receives a greeting message and then send it to "another-target".

 ```go
 package bindings